casdoor/casdoor-website/docs/provider/captcha/hcaptcha.md

 keywords: [hCaptcha]
 ---

-hCaptcha is a captcha service provider which is similar with reCAPTCHA.
+hCaptcha is a captcha service provider which is similar to reCAPTCHA.
 You can see more details from this [link](https://www.hcaptcha.com/).

 ## Create an API key pair